-Student Last Name, First Initial DOB School or Eligibility Initial lnitial Eval Did Pre- K English Language Dropout Recovery Approved Private Secondary Transition/ Elementary Tuitioned Out Phased Suspended/ Expelled Reviewer Signature or
+Student Last Name, First Initial DOB School or Eligibility Category Initial Eval lnitial Eval Did Pre- K English Language Learner Dropout Recovery Approved Private Secondary Transition/ Elementary Tuitioned Out Phased Out Suspended/ Expelled Reviewer Signature or Initials

-SSID Teacher Category Eval Not Qualify Learner (ELL) Program (DRP) Day to Neighboring HS Out Expelled Signature or Initials
+SSID Teacher Calegory Evai Not Qualify (ELL) Program (DRP) Day to Neighboring HS Out Expelled Initials

 1.

 SSID

 2.

 SSID

 3.

 SSID

 4.

 SSID

 5.

 SSID

 6.

 SSID

 7.

 SSID

 8.

 SSID

 9.

 SSID

 10.

 SSID

-Required Completion Date Performance Task Actual Completion Date No Later Than 8/27/2021 PEA selects student files to be reviewed that are a representative sample of the district/charter PEA submits the list of students to the PSM specialist (using SAM-2 and SAM-3) SSIP PEAs submit completed Success Gaps Rubric and Action Plan No Later Than 9/3/2021 PSM specialist provides feedback to PEA on the SAM-3 SSIP PEAs receive feedback from PSM specialists for the Success Gaps Rubric and Action Plan Feedback Form No Later Than 10/1/2021 SSIP PEAs submit the Literacy Screener Data Form-Fall to PSM Specialist
+Required Completion Date Performance Task Actual Completion Date No later than 8/26/2022 PEA selects student files to be reviewed that are a representative sample of the district/charter PEA submits the list of students to the PSM specialist (using SAM-2 and SAM-3) SSIP PEAs submit completed Success Gaps Rubric and Action Plan No later than 9/2/2022 PSM specialist provides feedback to PEA on the SAM-3 SSIP PEAs receive feedback from PSM specialists for the Success Gaps Rubric and Action Plan Feedback Guide No later than 10/1/2022 SSIP PEAs submit the Literacy Screener Data Form-Fall to PSM Specialist

-Required Completion Date Performance Task Actual Completion Date No Later Than 11/26/2021 PEA submits copies of completed documentation to PSM specialist to include: child find worksheet(s), agency forms, in-by-3 worksheet(s), and student forms PEA submits completed outcome focus area and action plan to PSM specialist electronically (does not include SSIP PEAs) No Later Than 12/3/2021 PSM specialist will request documentation needed for validation SSIP PEAs will complete survey No Later Than 12/17/2021 PEA sends requested documentation to PSM specialist No Later Than 2/1/2022 SSIP PEAs submit the Literacy Screener Data Form-Spring to PSM Specialist
+Required Completion Date Performance Task Actual Completion Date No later than 12/2/2022 PEA submits copies of completed documentation to PSM specialist to include: child find worksheet(s), agency forms, In by 3 worksheet(s), and student forms PEA submits completed outcome focus area and action plan to PSM specialist electronically (does not include SSIP PEAs) No later than 12/9/2022 PSM specialist will request documentation needed for validation SSIP PEAs will complete survey No later than 1/6/23 PEA sends requested documentation to PSM specialist No later than 2/1/2023 SSIP PEAs submit the Literacy Screener Data Form-Winter to PSM Specialist

-Required Completion Date Performance Task Actual Completion Date No Later Than 2/11/2022 PSM specialist will provide feedback on validation of accuracy of calls made in initial review and next steps in Self-Assessment process for PEA (ILC and/or SLC, as outlined in the Self-Assessment overview) PSM specialist will provide feedback on outcome focus area and action plan No Later Than 4/1/2022 PEA submits subsequent review forms (SLC)-all line items must meet regulatory requirements PEA submits forms from the initial file (ILC and SLC) review noting corrections made based on validation feedback from PSM specialist and self-identified noncompliance PEA submits updated outcome focus area analysis and action plan to include tasks completed related to the outcome focus area area analysis, including link to file review results (includes SSIP)
+Required Completion Date Performance Task Actual Completion Date No later than 2/10/2023 PSM specialist will provide feedback on validation of accuracy of calls made in initial review and next steps in Self-Assessment process for PEA (ILC and/or SLC, as outlined in the Self-Assessment overview) PSM specialist will provide feedback on outcome focus area and action plan No later than 3/31/2023 PEA submits subsequent review forms (SLC)-all line items must meet regulatory requirements PEA submits forms from the initial file (ILC and SLC) review noting corrections made based on validation feedback from PSM specialist and self-identified noncompliance PEA submits updated outcome focus area analysis and action plan to include tasks completed related to the outcome focus area area analysis, including link to file review results (includes SSIP)

-Required Completion Date Performance Task Actual Completion Date No Later Than 4/8/2022 PSM specialist will request a sample of documentation for verification (sample will include items from initial review, both validated and not validated, and subsequent files for SLC) SSIP PEAs receive feedback from PSM specialists for the Success Gaps Rubric and Action Plan Feedback Form No Later Than 4/15/2022 PEA submits requested documentation for verification to PSM specialist No Later Than 4/29/2022 PSM specialist completes verification process No Later Than 5/13/2022 PEA receives successful completion letter or written notification of findings (WNOF) based on PSM verification (CAP development may be needed, dependent on findings) No Later Than 06/1/2022 SSIP PEAs submit the Literacy Screener Data Form-Fall to PSM Specialist
+Required Completion Date Performance Task Actual Completion Date No later than 4/7/2023 PSM specialist will request a sample of documentation for verification (sample will include items from initial review, both validated and not validated, and subsequent files for SLC) SSIP PEAs receive feedback from PSM specialists for the Success Gaps Rubric and Action Plan Feedback Guide No later than 4/14/2023 PEA submits requested documentation for verification to PSM specialist No later than 4/28/2023 PSM specialist completes verification process No later than 5/11/2023 PEA receives successful completion letter or written notification of findings (WNOF) based on PSM verification (CAP development may be needed, dependent on findings) No later than 6/1/2023 SSIP PEAs submit the Literacy Screener Data Form-Spring to PSM Specialist